 Zellner says that the bones were not tested for DNA, and returned to Halbach’s family.
 That’s a violation of state law.

-If the bones are found to belong to Ms. Halbach, Zellner argues that it goes against the prosecution’s argument that she was killed at Avery’s car salvage yard in Wisconsin where her remains were originally discovered a week after she went missing.
+If the bones belong to Teresa Halbach, Zellner argues that it goes against the prosecution’s argument that she was killed at Avery’s car salvage yard in Wisconsin where her remains were originally discovered a week after she went missing.
 The lawyer said, “This evidence has the potential to undo the whole case, so it is a big win.”

 What Happens Now?

-Some of the evidence that could be presented relies on forensic testing from a bullet found in Avery’s garage to blood splatter and flakes found in Halbach’s Toyota.
+One major piece of evidence could come from forensic testing.
+A bullet was found in Avery’s garage that contained blood splatter.
+“Flakes” were also found in Halbach’s Toyota.

 Zellner told Newsweek about a collection of evidence not seen in Part 2, including information on her lead suspect Bobby Dassey.